 Flexible sigmoidoscopy is an exam of the lining of the rectum and the lower colon to check for colon cancer, polyps (growths), and swelling.
 A lighted, flexible tube called a sigmoidoscope is placed into the rectum.
 The tube is about as wide as your finger.
 It can move around bends and corners inside the bowel.

 You will need to pick up three Fleet enema kits.
-These kits are available at any Group Health pharmacy or local drug store.
+These kits are available at any Kaiser Permanente pharmacy or local drug store.
 The enemas will make sure that your bowel is empty before your exam.

 On the day of your appointment:

 Plan to finish all enemas at least 30 minutes before you leave for your appointment.

 You can continue to eat meals as usual.